-C-2.1 Alkaline Cupric Tartrate Solution (Fehling's Solution)
+C-2.1 Alkaline Cupric Tartrate Solution (Fehling’s Solution)

-(a) Copper solution (A) - Dissolve 36.44 g of carefully selected small crystals of cupric sulphate showing no trace of efflorescence or adhering moisture, in sufficient water and make it to 500 ml.
-Store this solution in small tight containers.
+Copper solution (A)

+Dissolve 36.44 g of carefully selected small crystals of cupric sulphate showing no trace of efflorescence or adhering moisture, in sufficient water and make it to 500 ml.
+Store this solution in small tight containers; and

-b) Alkaline tartrate solution (B) - Dissolve 173 g of crystallized potassium sodium tartrate and 50 g of sodium hydroxide in sufficient water and make it to 500 ml.
+Alkaline tartrate solution (B)

+Dissolve 173 g of crystallized potassium sodium tartrate and 50 g of sodium hydroxide in sufficient water and make it to 500 ml.
 Store this solution in small alkali-resistant containers

-Mix exactly equal volumes of solutions A and B at the time of conducting the test.
+Mix exactly equal volumes of solutions (A) and (B) at the time of conducting the test.

 C-2.2 Diethyl Ether